fernando-duarte/X17A5/README.md

 _**Git Repositories**_

-If you would like to clone a Git repo, select "Clone a public Git repository to this notebook instance only" from the drop-down and proceed
+If you would like to clone a Git repo, select "Clone a public Git repository to this notebook instance only" and proceed
  1. Git repository URL: If you have a repo provide the URL from GitHub

 ### 4.2 	Setting up the Terminal